 The Company acquired a 100% interest in the Caldera property by staking.
 This gold project located in Puebla State, Mexico, 10 km from Almaden's Ixtaca zone on its Tuligtic property, was discovered by the Company in 2007 during a regional exploration program and expanded in 2008.
 Further geological mapping and sampling were carried out in March and April 2009 with encouraging results.
 A drill program was being considered for this property and is fully permitted, but it was decided to option this property to Windstorm Resources Inc. ("Windstorm").
-To earn a 60% interest in the property, Windstorm would have to incur exploration expenditures of US\$5,000,000 and issue 1,000,000 shares to the Company within six years.
-During the second quarter of 2012, Windstorm terminated the Option Agreement.
+To earn a 60% interest in the property, Windstorm would have had to incur exploration expenditures of US\$5,000,000 and issue 1,000,000 shares to the Company within six years.
+During 2012, Windstorm terminated the Option Agreement.
+All costs expended on the property were written off to operations.
+The Company will plan further work based on crew and equipment availability.